kevgross89/Apple-TV-Movie-Recommendation-Engine/README.md

 Now that we know that using the top performing movies with more than 50k votes reduces our RMSE, we are going to use this data to hypertune a `Surprise` algorithm.

-First, we are going to rotate through the below algorthims to see which one has the lowest RMSE:
+First, we are going to rotate through the below algorithms to see which one has the lowest RMSE:

 |   **Algorithm** | **test_rmse** | **fit_time** | **test_time** |
 |----------------:|--------------:|-------------:|--------------:|